Tool Configuration

 Does the agent need stable reference material that should stay consistent across conversations?

-- Use Knowledge Base for larger reference material.
+- Use Knowledge Base for reference material the agent should search when relevant.

 -